When you buy through our links, we may earn a commission. Learn more.

 All of which means that developers of future PC games are certainly going to explore any rendering technique that produces amazing graphics at an achievable performance, and path tracing has the potential to do just that.

-There are the current consoles to consider, too.
+There are consoles to consider, too.
 The Xbox Series X and PlayStation 5 both offer support for 'traditional' ray tracing, but given that their GPUs will be relatively outdated in just a few years time, developers will be looking to make use of every possible shortcut to squeeze the last dregs of power out of those machines, before moving on to the next generation of consoles.

 So there you have -- path tracing, the fast cousin of ray tracing.
 Looks almost as good, works a heck of a lot quicker.
 Given the continued advances of home PC and console graphics technology and performance, it won't be long before we'll see computer graphics from the latest blockbusters in our favorite games, too.